EV Charging in China and Asia

 What is BYD Flash Charging?

 BYD Flash Charging is a 1,500 kW ultra-fast charging system launched in March 2026.
-It can charge BYD's second-generation Blade Battery from 10% to 70% in five minutes, and 10% to 97% in nine minutes.
+BYD says it can charge compatible vehicles from 10% to 70% in five minutes, and from 10% to 97% in nine minutes.
 The system uses on-site energy storage, liquid-cooled cables, and a compact footprint.
-BYD plans 20,000 stations in China by end of 2026, with a European rollout starting late 2026.
+BYD has said it plans 20,000 stations in China by the end of 2026, with Europe targeted after that.

 How does NIO battery swap work?

 NIO battery swap stations automatically replace your depleted battery with a fully charged one.
 You drive onto a platform, the system removes the old battery from underneath the car and installs a fresh one.
-Fourth-generation stations complete a swap in under three minutes and store up to 23 batteries.
-Fifth-generation stations are rolling out in 2026 with faster swap times.
-NIO has over 2,700 swap stations, mostly in China.
+Current NIO stations complete the process in about three minutes, and newer generations are getting faster.
+NIO has more than 2,700 swap stations, mostly in China.

 Is EV charging available in Southeast Asia?